flyingstick22/electricity-saver-I/README.md

 ## The beginning

 Shelly relay needs to be installed first.
 In most countries 230 V installation belongs to professional so follow your country rules here.
 As soon as Shelly is up and running connect the relay to your home router with Ethernet cable or using WiFi.
-You'll also need a computer that can run those scripts.
-It can be, for example, Rasperry PI, desktop PC or normal laptop.
+You'll also need a computer that can run Python scripts.
+It can be, for example, Rasperry PI, desktop PC or a normal laptop.
 Important is that computer is operating in the same home network with Shelly.
-You have to also install Python and following packages; panda, schedule, entsoe-py.
+You have to also install to your computer Python and following packages; panda, schedule, entsoe-py.

 ## Code modifications

 Some modifications are needed before this thing works:

-* copy the folder called **electricity_saver**  and save it to your computer.
+1. copy the folder called **electricity_saver**  and save it to your computer.

-* In *shelly_controls.py* --> change IP to your shelly IP-address
+2. In *shelly_controls.py* --> change IP to your shelly IP-address

     ````  shelly_ip = "192.168.1.xx"  ````

     in this file you can also set price limits for outputs two, three and four and set duration (hours) for output one.
 Look comments in the code for more details.

-* In file called *day_ahead_prices.py* add your own API-key, change country code and time zone.
+3. In file called *day_ahead_prices.py* add your own API-key, change country code and time zone.
 Right country codes can be found from [here](https://www.entsoe.eu/data/energy-identification-codes-eic/).
 In this example we are using Finland.

     ```` client = EntsoeRawClient("add_your_own_entsoe_api_key_here") #Add your own API-key between " " marks   ````